michaelroust/icg-minecraft-shaderpack/MERGED_SHADER/report/REPORT.md

 In order to make the water more realistic, we modified the vertex y positions (depending on time information) based on sinusodial approach.
 As we were asked to implement the noise by other algorithms we used a 3rd party library (listed in references) to deviate further the vertices.

-## Distortion of water (not implemented due to time constraints)
-In order to make water more realistic we would have liked to deviate the fragment normals covering deviation in each direction (x, -x, y, -y, z, -z).
-This could have be done by a noise function in range of (-1, 1).
-The result would have modified the final reflected color by SSR.

 # Results